jcu-eresearch/matrix-helpers/docs/site-setup.md

 1. **Set your Site URL:** right-click on your site and go to `URLs`.

-   1. Enter the proposed URL for the site and tick `HTTPS-only`.
+   1. Enter the proposed URL for the site and tick `HTTPS`.
+Do not select `HTTP`.

    1. Click `Commit`.